dragonheim/chronoclash/docs/lore.md

 Caretaker of Timeline Orphans
 Side Quest Giver
 Support Ability Trainer

 #### Location:
 Converted Church near the Space Needle

 #### Description:
 Once a nun in a medieval abbey, Sister Evora was pulled forward during the Collision and now cares for children displaced across time—some born centuries apart, others not even human.
 She teaches compassion in a world ruled by chaos and loss.

+#### Prompt:
+A highly detailed character concept art portrait of Sister Evora, the compassionate caretaker of the Temporal Orphanage.
+She is a woman with a gentle but resolute face, her eyes filled with kindness and sorrow.
+She wears simple, clean robes reminiscent of a nun's habit, but made from practical, modern fabrics.
+She is holding a warm, glowing lantern in one hand and has her other hand on the shoulder of a small, displaced child from a different era.
+The background is the quiet, warm interior of the converted church that serves as the orphanage, with soft light filtering through a stained-glass window.
+The overall mood is one of hope, compassion, and sanctuary in a broken world.

 #### Key Dialogue:
 “The future may be broken, but hope still fits in small hands.”